 Preparing for your appointment

-Your first appointment will be with either your primary care physician or gynecologist.
-Because appointments can be brief, and it can be difficult to remember everything you want to discuss, it's a good idea to prepare in advance of your appointment.
+Your first appointment will be with either your primary care physician or your gynecologist.
+To save time and make sure you cover everything you want to discuss, it's a good idea to prepare for your appointment.

 What you can do